 When a pedestrian is hit in a crosswalk, it is generally considered the driver’s fault.
 However, just like everything in the law, there are exceptions.
 If a pedestrian was drunk and wearing dark clothes, and it was dark, the driver can sometimes escape prosecution.
 Or if a pedestrian darts out unexpectedly into an intersection, the law may take the driver’s side too.
 But in most cases, the law will consider it to be the driver’s fault, and the pedestrian or the pedestrian’s family will be able to get legal compensation – as they should.

 The law is very tricky when children are injured.
 For example, while the standard Oregon injury case must be filed within 2 years of the accident, the statute of limitations for children, on the other hand, is not so straightforward.
 ORS 12.160 steps you through the process for figuring out the statute of limitations.
 First, the regular statute of limitations applies.
 Second, it doesn’t start running until the child turns 18 years old.
 But, third, the statute cannot be extended more than five years.
 And fourth, it cannot be extended beyond the child’s 19th birthday.
 In addition to the statute of limitations, there’s also the issue of money.
 Money recovered belongs to the injured child, not to his or her parents.
 In certain cases, a judge will need to oversee the situation to make sure this happens.

 But every case is different.
-If you have been hurt in an accident and you have questions, contact a knowledgeable personal injury lawyer.
+If you have been hurt in an accident and you have questions, contact a knowledgeable personal injury lawyer in Portland.